Devon Mccuan

 Mentor and evaluate ROTC cadetsProvide additional training on small unit tacticsAssist fellow STOs and company cadre with administrative and training requirements Data compilation and rostersHandle Distinguished Visitor EventsRated best STO in the company

-Devon Mccuan Education Details
+Devon Mccuan education

-Frequently Asked Questions about Devon Mccuan
+Frequently asked questions about Devon Mccuan

 What company does Devon Mccuan work for?

-Devon Mccuan works for Resettlement Action Dc (React Dc)
+Devon Mccuan works for Resettlement Action DC (REACT DC).

 What schools did Devon Mccuan attend?